frankframework/frank-manual/docs/source/operator/scheduling.rst

    ..
 WARNING::

-      Presently, the Pause button number 2 does not work.
+      The Pause button number 2 may not work in your version of the Frank!Framework.
 See GitHub issue https://github.com/ibissource/iaf/issues/718.
+This issue has been fixed in version 7.6-SNAPSHOT, the latest version available on October 15 2020.

 #.
 You need a string that defines how often you want to run your adapter.
 To get that string, you have to know that the scheduler of the Frank!Framework uses a Java component called "quartz".
 When you search the internet for "quartz expression", you may find the following site: https://www.freeformatter.com/cron-expression-generator-quartz.html.
 #.
 Here you can specify that you want to run your task every minute.
 The site will give you the string ``0 * * ? * * *``.
 You will use it later.